mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/projects/platform-services/platform-services-catalog/kudo-spark/index.md

 KUDO Spark is located in the Kommander Catalog.
 To access the catalog:
 #include /dkp/kommander/1.4/include/kommander-catalog-drilldown.tmpl

-From the [Project Catalog](/dkp/kommander/1.4/projects/platform-services/) select the desired version of Spark and click Deploy.

 Below is an example of what should appear in the Kommander UI.
 The dialog is populated with defaults: